 Given this paper's emphasis on construction of the entire predictive density rather than just estimating GaR, we focus on assessing the overall fit of the competing forecast densities using probability integral transforms (PITs), i.e., the CDF of the forecast evaluated at the subsequent realization of GDP growth.
 For correctly calibrated forecast densities (see Diebold et al. (1998) and Mitchell and Wallis (2011)), these PITs, at the minimum, should be uniformly distributed.
 As shown by Diebold et al. (1998), correctly calibrated forecast densities will be preferred by all users, irrespective of their loss function.
-Nevertheless, to supplement variables and allowing for possible additional nonlinearities will distinguish our approach further from ABG's.
-Given their skewed-t assumption, ABG's densities cannot accommodate the likely multimodalities associated with nonlinearity.

-PITs-based tests of calibration and to facilitate cross-model comparison, we also report two commonly used scoring rules for density evaluation: the average logarithmic predictive score and the average continuous ranked probability score (CRPS).
+Specifically, we use the Rossi and Sekhposyan (2019) test and, following their recommendation, for multi-step-ahead forecasts, given the serial correlation in the PITs, to construct the critical values we use a block bootstrap of length $P^{1/3}$, where P is the sample size in the evaluation period.
+Nevertheless, to supplement these PITs-based tests of calibration and to facilitate cross-model comparison, we also report two commonly used scoring rules for density evaluation: the average logarithmic predictive score and the average continuous ranked probability score (CRPS).
 The CRPS is a popular density forecast-based scoring rule that offers greater robustness to outliers than the logarithmic score used by ABG; see Gneiting and Raftery (2007).
+We also looked at forecast accuracy in specific regions of the forecast density, using the PITs-based test of Rossi and Sekhposyan (2019) and the quantile-weighted CRPS of Gneiting and Ranjan (2011); these results are summarized below, drawing on the tables in the online appendix.

-Figures 3 and 4 plot the cumulated PITs, respectively, for the one-quarter-ahead and oneyear-ahead forecast densities produced using the 5 models of Section 3 plus NP(BM).
-These models consider both NFCI and lagged GDP growth as conditioning information, as favored by ABG.
-We also plot the PITs dropping NFCI from the QR, to isolate the importance of conditioning on financial conditions when density forecasting GDP growth.10 Looking at these cumulated PIT plots across these 2 figures, it is apparent that NP(freq) appears to deliver the best-calibrated forecast densities.
-Its cumulated PITs are closest to the 45-degree line.
-Interestingly, the densities are well-calibrated at a 95 percent significance level, according to the PITs test of Rossi and Sekhposyan (2019), irrespective of whether NFCI is included in the QR.11 The ABG densities perform second best, a very close second to NP(freq), but with a few extra little deviations from the 45 degree line.
-While based on the same frequentist QR as ABG, this indicates that fitting the skewed-t density to these same quantile forecasts is not as beneficial as using Algorithm 1.
-To investigate whether it is the higher value of k = 19in NP(freq), relative to ABG (where k = 4), that explains this result rather than the use of Algorithm 1, we produced predictive densities from ABG assuming k = 19 (see Figure 16 in the online appendix).
-As in the Monte Carlo experiments, these alternative ABG densities are found to perform similarly to those when k = 4.
-Thus, we conclude that it is the use of Algorithm 1, rather than a different sized k, that yields the forecasting gains.
+Figures 2 and 3 plot the cumulated PITs, respectively, for the one-quarter-ahead and one-year-ahead forecast densities produced using the models of Section 3 plus NP(BM).12 These models consider both the NFCI and lagged GDP growth as conditioning information, as favored by ABG.
+We also plot the PITs dropping the NFCI from the QR, to isolate the importance of conditioning on financial conditions when density forecasting GDP growth.13 Looking at these cumulated PIT plots across these two figures, it is apparent that both of the new approaches (NP and EW), whether estimated by frequentist or Bayesian methods, deliver better calibrated forecast densities than either ABG or ABG kernel.
+Their cumulated PITs are closer to the 45-degree line.
+While based on the same frequentist QR as in ABG, this indicates that fitting the skewed-t density to these same quantile forecasts is not as beneficial as using Algorithm 1 or indeed using EW.
+To investigate whether it is the higher value of k = 19 in NP(freq), relative to ABG (where k = 4), that explains this result rather than the use of Algorithm 1, we produced predictive densities from ABG assuming k = 19 (see